Chapter 13.05

 13.05.130 Access to premises for inspection.

-Officials, agents, and employees of the city shall at all reasonable times have access to any premises served by the city system for the purpose of inspection, repair, or enforcement of any of the provisions of this chapter, and in the event that any inspection discloses excessive leaks or any undue waste of water, then the city shall have the right to discontinue water service to such premises until satisfactory repairs have been made.
+City officials, agents, and employees shall at all reasonable times have access to any premises served by the city system for the purpose of inspection, repair, or enforcement of any of the provisions of this chapter, and in the event that any inspection discloses excessive leaks or any undue waste of water, then the city shall have the right to discontinue water service to such premises until satisfactory repairs have been made.
 (Ord.
+533 § 1, 2016; Ord.
 38 § 14, 1967)

-(3) When any property owner or his agent being served water by the city shall request a relocation or alteration of the service or meter location, either vertically or horizontally, a determination of advisability of such relocation or alteration shall be made by the water superintendent.
-The decision of the water superintendent shall prevail, subject to the order of the council.
+(1) When any property owner or his agent being served water by the city shall request a relocation or alteration of the service or meter location, either vertically or horizontally, a determination of advisability of such relocation or alteration shall be made by the public works director.
+The decision of the public works director, or designee, shall prevail, subject to the order of the council.
 In no event shall the meter or service be relocated onto private property beyond the property line, except by order of the council.
 The cost of such relocation or alteration shall be charged to the account of said owner or agent as established in rate resolution.
-However, should a service or meter relocation or alteration be deemed beneficial to the city by the water superintendent, such relocation or alteration may be done by the water department, whether desired by the property owner or not, and such relocation or alteration shall be at the expense of the city.
+However, should a service or meter relocation or alteration be deemed beneficial to the city by the public works director, or designee, such relocation or alteration may be done by the water department, whether desired by the property owner or not, and such relocation or alteration shall be at the expense of the city.

-(4) Whenever a city owned meter is burned out by hot water or damaged by carelessness or negligence of the owner or occupant of the premises, the water department shall repair the damage and charge the account of said owner or occupant as established in the rate resolution.
+(2) Whenever a city owned meter is damaged, the water department shall repair the damage and charge the account of said owner or occupant as established in the rate resolution.

-(5) When a service pipe, curb stop, meter, or meter box is damaged or destroyed by contractors or others in the performance of construction, excavation, hauling, or other work, or where service pipes are destroyed by electrolysis, the person, contractor, or company responsible for such damage or destruction shall be billed by the city for the cost of repair or replacement of such pipes, curb stops, meter, or meter box as established in the rate resolution.
+(3) When a service pipe, curb stop, meter, or meter box is damaged or destroyed by contractors or others in the performance of construction, excavation, hauling, or other work, or where service pipes are destroyed by electrolysis, the person, contractor, or company responsible for such damage or destruction shall be billed by the city for the cost of repair or replacement of such pipes, curb stops, meter, or meter box as established in the rate resolution.
 (Ord.
+533 § 1, 2016; Ord.
 38 § 16, 1967)

 13.05.180 Water shortage and water conservation measures.